kubernetes/kops/docs/operations/addons.md

 # Kubernetes Addons and Addon Manager

 ## Addons
-With kops you manage addons by using kubectl.
+With kOps you manage addons by using kubectl.

 (For a description of the addon-manager, please see [addon_management](#addon-management).)